hprajapati-splunk/splunk-otel-collector/deployments/ecs/ec2/README.md

 ```

 ### Direct Configuration
-In Fargate the filesystem is not readily available.
-This makes specifying the configuration
-YAML directly instead of using a file more convenient.
-The Collector provides environment
+The Collector provides environment variable `SPLUNK_CONFIG_YAML` for specifying the
-variable `SPLUNK_CONFIG_YAML` for specifying the configuration YAML directly which can be
-used instead of `SPLUNK_CONFIG`.
+configuration YAML directly which can be used instead of `SPLUNK_CONFIG`.

 For example, you can store the custom configuration above in a parameter called
 `splunk-otel-collector-config` in **AWS Systems Manager Parameter Store**.
 Then in your
 Collector container definition assign the parameter to environment variable
 `SPLUNK_CONFIG_YAML` using `valueFrom`.
 The example below shows an excerpt of the container
 definition JSON for the Collector. `MY_SPLUNK_ACCESS_TOKEN` and `MY_SPLUNK_REALM` are
-placeholder values and image tag `0.33.0` is the latest at present.
+placeholder values and image tag `0.32.0` is the latest at present.

 ```json
 {